wildlyinaccurate/wildlyinaccurate.github.io/_posts/2017-02-16-web-development-technologies-to-adopt-in-2017.md

 ### Preact — [preactjs.com](https://preactjs.com/)

 A fast 3kB alternative to React with the same ES6 API.
-For projects which use React's other APIs, [preact-compat](https://github.com/developit/preact-compat) exists as a compatibility layer allowing Preact to be a drop-in replacement for React in any project.
+For projects that use React's other APIs, [preact-compat](https://github.com/developit/preact-compat) exists as a compatibility layer allowing Preact to be a complete drop-in replacement for React.

 As well as being smaller than React, Preact is also much faster.
-I measured the impact of migrating to Preact in three projects and saw a 3-4x reduction in JavaScript execution times in all of them.
+I measured the impact of migrating to Preact in three projects and saw a 3-4x reduction in JavaScript execution times in all of them <small>([some data and profiler screenshots for one project](https://github.com/wildlyinaccurate/resume/pull/4))</small>.

 ### Webpack — [webpack.js.org](https://webpack.js.org/)